justynoh/justynoh.github.io/README.md

 # Justyn Oh's Personal Website

-This is the repository for my personal website, hosted at [justynoh.github.io](https://justynoh.github.io).
+This is the repository for my personal website, hosted at [justynoh.xyz](https://justynoh.xyz) and [justynoh.github.io](https://justynoh.github.io).
+The site was migrated from WordPress to Jekyll for GitHub Pages hosting.

 ## Technology